Alcalá del Júcar Castle

 The castle of Alcalá del Júcar is of Almohad origin (12th and 13th centuries), located in the town of Alcalá del Júcar, in the province of Albacete, Spain, above the gorge of the Júcar river.

 History

 Castle of Almohad origin (12th and 13th centuries).
-It was, as other castles and lands in this area, occupied by Iberians, Romans, Arabs and Christians.
+It was, as other castles and lands in this area, occupied by Iberians, Romans, Berbers and Christians.

 When Alfonso VIII of Castile conquered this land around the year 1213, the castle was occupied by Christians.
 Later in time, it belonged to Marquis of Villena.

 Style

 Its style is Islamic.
 There are three floors and has a pentagonal fortified tower and two circular little towers.
 Most of the wall that surrounded the castle have been destroyed over time, but some remains are still visible.

 Legend

 Around the castle there is the popular legend of Princess Zulema and intense and tragic love with the Moor who lived Garadar.
 One version says that the princess was claimed by Garad Christian, who held the Castle to make him renounce his faith and marry her.
 To escape his fate, committed suicide by throwing himself Zulema vacuum.
 The other legend tells of forbidden love of Zulema, this time a Muslim, a Christian gentleman.
 To escape the wrath of his parents settled in the present location of the nearby village called Zulema.